sparkfun/Artemis-Firmware-Upload-GUI/README.md

 * Select the COM port (hit Refresh to refresh the list of USB devices)
 * Press Upload

+The GUI does take a few seconds to load and run. _**Don't Panic**_ if the GUI does not start right away.

 Be sure you are loading firmware for your board or product.
 While it's unlikely to damage Artemis by loading incorrect firmware it will erase the pre-existing firmware and may lead to the peripherals being controlled incorrectly.

 An example *Blink.bin* firmware file is included in the repo.
 This firmware will cause these LEDs to blink at 1Hz: